python/cpython/Doc/library/ssl.rst

    <http://www.openssl.org/docs/ssl/SSL_CTX_load_verify_locations.html>`_.

-   The *cadata* object, if present, is either an ASCII string of one or more PEM-encoded certificates or a bytes-like object of DER-encoded certificates.
+   The *cadata* object, if present, is either an ASCII string of one or more PEM-encoded certificates or a :term:`bytes-like object` of DER-encoded certificates.
 Like with *capath* extra lines around PEM-encoded certificates are ignored but at least one certificate must be present.